bitmark-inc/docs/learning-bitmark/working-with-bitmarks/transferring-bitmarks.md

       transfer -r <receiver> \
       -t <txid> -u
     ```

     > The `transfer` command is to submit a transfer transaction to the network.
 The options:
     >
-    >* `receiver` - The identity of the recipient
+    >* `sender identity` - The identity of the sender's Bitmark Account which is created and stored in the Bitmark CLI config file
     >
+    >* `receiver` - The identitifer of the recipient's Bitmark Account.
+It can be the Bitmark Account Number or the Bitmark Account's identity which is created and stored in the Bitmark CLI config file
+    >
     > `txid` - The id of the last transaction of the bitmark which is transferring.
     >
-    >**NOTE: ** A transfer transaction on the Bitmark blockchain requires a transaction fee of 0.0002 BTC or 0.002 LTC.
+    >**NOTE:** A transfer transaction on the Bitmark blockchain requires a transaction fee of 0.0002 BTC (20000 satoshis) or 0.002 LTC (200000 photons).
 Therefore, after the `transfer` command, the user needs to execute the payment for the transaction to be confirmed on the blockchain.
 The payment information is included in the output of the `transfer` command.

     *Example:*

     ```shell
-    $ bitmark-cli -n <network> -i first\
+    $ bitmark-cli -n testing -i first\
       transfer -r second \
-      -t 7e3337ae7596864e6dfd918c07780480ef80cea96fa039ed17d35c3849fcb3ca -u
+      -t 6b35dfb5d623f6cae22fd03b3e28f1fde5255a29c1328a5d39ddfdfcd0ce6cf9 -u
     ```
     ```json
     {